hcgatewood/yarn/README.md

 ========

 ## Description
 A collaborative story-writing webapp aiming to reduce the barrier between lurking and generating content.
-Yarn took 2nd place in MIT's 6.148 web programming competition.
+Yarn took 2nd place and won the Audience Choice award in the main division of MIT's 6.148 web programming competition.

 ## URL
 `yarns.herokuapp.com`